SpectrumBroad/xible/README.md

 ## Browser support
 The browser based graphical editor which comes with XIBLE is currently only supported by the Google Chrome browser; versions 53 and up.

+Other browsers may work, but some editor functionality is unavailable if Shadow DOM v1 is not implemented.
+It will be possible to start, stop and delete flows, but deploying and saving is disabled.
+Also, the detail settings of nodes are not visible.